r-hub/docs/content/cran-mirror/_index.md

 * Use [GitHub search functionality](https://help.github.com/en/articles/about-searching-on-github).

 To find out how things work under the hood, [refer to `cranatgh` GitHub repository](https://github.com/metacran/cranatgh/).
+R-hub mirror of CRAN packages is one of the sources used by [Jim Hester's `lookup` package](https://github.com/jimhester/lookup), that helps you lookup R full function definitions, including compiled code, S3 and S4 methods.